Things to do in Brussels in Three Days

 La Tour de Villiers is a short walk from well-known sights, including the Manneken Pis.

-Discover a delightful destination by touring the Place Royale, the Koningsplein.
+Discover a delightful destination by touring the Place Royale, also known as the Koningsplein.
 This picturesque square boasts stunning architecture, charming cobblestone streets lined with shops and cafes, and rich historical significance dating back to the 17th century.
 Don’t miss out on this fantastic experience!

-A popular spot for photo ops, the Royal Palace (Palais Royal) is the most important building on the square and serves as an official residence for the Belgian royal family.
+A popular spot for photo opportunities, the Royal Palace (Palais Royal) is the most significant building on the square and serves as the official residence of the Belgian royal family.
 Visitors can enjoy free guided tours of the palace’s interior from late July to late August, including the grand reception rooms and halls.

 However, the palace is closed in September.

-*Did you know that dark chocolate is good for your health!!
+Did you know dark chocolate is good for your health?
+I was surprised too!

 The Mont des Arts is a spectacular landmark in the heart of Brussels, Belgium, which offers breathtaking panoramic views of the city’s skyline.

-This iconic attraction is perched atop a hill and is surrounded by majestic gardens and fountains, making it an idyllic location for taking in the beauty of Brussels.
+This iconic attraction is situated atop a hill and surrounded by majestic gardens and fountains, making it an idyllic spot to take in the beauty of Brussels.

 Whether you’re looking to relax and enjoy a tranquil afternoon in the sun or eager to explore the city’s rich history and culture, Mont des Arts is an ideal starting point for your adventures.

-So come and experience the beauty while having a cappuccino.
+Come and experience the beauty while savouring a cappuccino.

 Notre Dame du Sablon is a remarkable example of some of the finest stained glass in the world.